What is Healthcare Consumerism?

 - Driving down the costs of medical services

-- Creating a plethora of marketing opportunities for practices to differentiate themselves and earn more business
+- Creating a plethora of marketing opportunities for practices to differentiate themselves and earn more business as well as patient loyalty.

 Once upon a time, people seeking healthcare might have turned to friends and family for recommendations.
 Up until a few years ago, there still wasn’t a lot of information available on the web regarding individual practices or doctors.